goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 Systems thinking pioneer Russell L. Ackoff used to say that ’An ounce of understanding is worth a pound of knowledge.’

-Among his many insights and achievements in the field of systems thinking, Ackoff developed a hierarchy of cognition, abbreviated DIKUW, that went like this:
+Among his many insights and achievements, Ackoff developed a hierarchy of cognition, abbreviated DIKUW, that went like this:

-{{% pull-quote center %}}
-Data &lt; Information &lt; Knowledge &lt; Understanding &lt; Wisdom
+<p class="align-center">Data &lt; Information &lt; Knowledge &lt; Understanding &lt; Wisdom</p>
-{{% /pull-quote %}}

-The idea wasn’t entirely novel, it built on the observations of Nicholas Henry, who formalised the first half, and Milan Zeleny, who introduced the wisdom element.
+The idea wasn’t entirely novel, it built on the observations of Nicholas Henry, who formalised the first half, and Milan Zeleny, who introduced the wisdom element.[^5]

+[^5]: A couple of decades earlier Jens Rasmussen formulated an Abstraction Hierarchy which almost cleanly maps to Ackoff’s structure, although I could not find evidence of the two ever encountering each others’ work.

 Succinctly, data describes raw units of cognition.
-But having data usually means nothing unless you can make sense of it.
+These are measurements and observations devoid of order, context, or meaning.

-This is why we rely on information, which introduces structure to the raw data.
+This is why we rely on information, which connects the dots and introduces structure to the raw data.
 It describes _what_, _when_, _who_, and _where_.
-The structure conveys meaning but, mind you, it does not necessarily convey truthfulness.
-No matter how solidly your data is anchored in fact.
+The structure conveys meaning but, mind you, it does not necessarily convey truthfulness, no matter how solidly your data is anchored in fact.
 Whether through malice or negligence of the people and systems supplying information, it can deceive just as easily as it can enlighten.

 To decode information, you go one rung up the ladder, where knowledge sits.
-Knowledge is about grasping _how_ something functions.
+Knowledge is about grasping _how_ something functions, the.
 This includes how information was structured, and how data was gathered in the first place.

+But we’re only halfway into the hierarchy.

 So far we covered the components that Ackoff would say are essential to being _efficient_ --- that is, to do something confidently and correctly.

+These levels are currently well supported by software tooling, with artificial intelligence operating mainly on the knowledge layer.

 Then comes a gap, sometimes even a gulf.
 And that is the distance between knowing how something works and understanding _why_ it works the way it does.
+It’s where you stop following a process and start making decisions.

 Together with wisdom, which is the ability to conceptualise how things ought to be, understanding is the other pillar allowing you to be _effective_.
-To go beyond doing a thing right, and do the right thing.
+To go beyond doing a thing right, and start doing the right thing.

+---

+The gap between knowledge and understanding is not new.
+Neither are legacy computer systems.

+Traditionally understanding was lost due to a combination of structural deficiencies and the inevitable buildup of complexity.
+All of the bad practices compounded slowly

+Then artificial intelligence entered the software development lifecycle, and everything went on overdrive.

+These days, any person can fire up an AI coding harness and ask it to generate an application top-to-bottom in minutes, without any clue of how it works internally.

+Unless you specify the technology, more often than not, the LLM behind the harness will generate a React application in JavaScript, largely because its training data skewed towards technologies that were popular at the time.

+While you could argue that a React application is not necessarily a bad choice, my argument is that this was not a choice at all.
+It was the roll of a loaded die masquerading as intention.
+And this is only the first of hundreds of such decisions that will remain opaque to the person driving the harness.

+The widespread use of AI tools compressed the implementation timelines to a point where understanding is sacrificed.

+Offloading cognition to an AI is not a problem if you intend to create a throwaway application, maybe something that solves a concrete problem, or to demonstrate that such a component can be built.

+The problem is only relevant when you decide to use it to create a one-of-a-kind system you commit to maintain in perpetuity, one that is so complex it requires a team of specialists to help you along.

+Outsourcing the responsibility for select components of a system is nothing new.
+These are the tradeoffs teams evaluate whenever they have to make _buy-vs-build_ decisions.
+Few would agree that building your own database or authentication system from scratch is the responsible thing to do when your core business is, say, selling goods online.

+So you pick your vendors carefully, knowing the particular problem they address has been so thoroughly solved you don’t need to worry about solving it yourself and risk doing a poor job of it.

+It’s one thing to know how to drive a car if you only care about using it to get to work.
+You don’t have to understand the functioning of its engine, or how torque and rotations per minute translate to speed.[^6]

+[^6]: Which, to be honest, I don’t.

+It’s quite another to be the person responsible for maintaining that engine.
+These are the core parts of your system, the pulsing heart of your business.
+The non-fungible components that (hopefully) other people will pay good money for you to provide.

+If your one-of-a-kind car with your one-of-a-kind engine breaks down in the middle of nowhere, with not a soul in sight, _you_ are the one responsible for getting it back on the road.

 _Continues..._